-How to Use Your DSLR – Next Steps
+How to Use Your DSLR Camera – Next Steps

 Once you master shooting in manual mode, I recommend moving on to more advanced concepts.
 These include:

-Please be sure to bookmark this page and check back often as I update it with new tutorials and tips!
-And…
+Please be sure to pin this page to your photography board on Pinterest and check back often as I update it with new tutorials and tips!